 - The ability for ordinary citizens to have a say in what happens next door to them, in their local area, and in the places they care about will be greatly reduced or non-existent under the proposed new arrangements.

 - The proposed new Planning Provisions will have far-reaching and irreversible consequences for Tasmania - even more so than the current Interim Planning Schemes which were introduced in 2015 without any input from the citizens of Tasmania and whose impacts are already beginning to be felt around the State.
 This is not what good planning looks like.

-TasPIN's primary focus is on sharing information and raising community awareness about important planning matters, with a view to supporting informed community involvement and contribution to the further development of an improved Tasmanian Planning Scheme.
+TasPIN's primary focus is on raising community awareness about this proposed Statewide Planning Scheme and community concerns, with a view to supporting informed community involvement and contribution to the further development of an exemplary Tasmanian Planning Scheme.

 Broadly speaking, TasPIN members are calling for:

 - a better and fairer Tasmanian Planning Scheme that delivers the optimal sustainable future for Tasmania